ipfs/rainbow/docs/environment-variables.md

 Set to `0` to disable this limit and allow range requests for files of any size (use with caution if your gateway is behind a CDN or reverse proxy).

 Default: `5368709120` (5 GiB - matches Cloudflare's threshold to prevent excess billing)

+### `RAINBOW_MAX_DESERIALIZED_RESPONSE_SIZE`

+Maximum file or directory DAG size in bytes for deserialized (non-trustless) responses.
+When the resolved UnixFS content exceeds this limit, the gateway returns a cacheable `410 Gone` response suggesting operators run their own IPFS node for large content.

+This limit only applies to deserialized responses.
+Trustless formats (`application/vnd.ipld.raw`, `application/vnd.ipld.car`) are **not** affected, so clients can still fetch large content as verifiable blocks or CAR streams.

+Typical use: cap bandwidth from browser-facing deserialized traffic while keeping verifiable block and CAR retrieval unrestricted.
+The limit is enforced using the root UnixFS block's reported size, so no extra block fetches are required.
+The `410 Gone` response is served with a long-lived `Cache-Control` header so CDNs (Cloudflare, Fastly) cache the rejection and shield the origin from repeat requests.

+Set to `0` to disable this limit.

+Default: `0` (disabled)

+### `RAINBOW_MAX_UNIXFS_DAG_RESPONSE_SIZE`

+Maximum UnixFS file or directory DAG size in bytes, applied to **all** response formats: deserialized, raw blocks (`application/vnd.ipld.raw`), CAR (`application/vnd.ipld.car`), and TAR (`application/x-tar`).
+When the resolved UnixFS DAG size exceeds this limit, the gateway returns a cacheable `410 Gone` response regardless of the requested response format.

+Use this when you want a hard ceiling on response size across every format the gateway serves, for example to prevent a single client from pulling a multi-terabyte dataset via CAR.
+This is independent of `RAINBOW_MAX_DESERIALIZED_RESPONSE_SIZE`; both can be set together.

+Most handlers reuse the size already available from normal request processing.
+The CAR handler performs a lightweight `Head` call to obtain the DAG size upfront (the root block is then cached for the subsequent CAR traversal).
+The `410 Gone` response is served with a long-lived `Cache-Control` header so CDNs cache the rejection.

+Set to `0` to disable this limit.

+Default: `0` (disabled)

 ### `RAINBOW_DIAGNOSTIC_SERVICE_URL`